vishvpatel-97/Diabetes_predictor/README.md

 - Dataset was taken form the Kaggle.
 - **EDA, Data cleaning & Feature engineering techniques** has been applied.
--**Classification Algorithms** like Random Forest , Logistic regression, XGbosst classifier has been applied to the model
+- **Classification Algorithms** like Random Forest , Logistic regression, XGbosst classifier has been applied to the model

 ### Applied Algorithms & their Accuracy.